vstinner/pythondev/android.rst

 * Python 2.7 and 3.5 can be used on Android using CrystaX NDK.
 It uses patches on Python.
 * Python 3.6 (from python.org) mostly work on Android API 24 without further
-  patches, but need recipes to be build and these recipes are not standardized yet.
+  patches, but need recipes to be built and these recipes are not standardized yet.
 * The goal is to get a full Android API 24 support for Python 3.7 using a standard build recipe; Android buildbot using qemu.